Constellation-Labs/documentation-hub/statechannels/examples/simple.md

 The hash of the State Channel is the hash of `StateChannelSnapshotBinary` class, before signing (see: [transaction malleability attack](https://en.bitcoin.it/wiki/Transaction_malleability)).

-Second Snapshot would have to reference the first one:
+A second Snapshot would have to reference the first one:

 ```scala
 for {